ActiveCampaign/app-wordpress/README.md

 ### 5.6

 * UPGRADE IMMEDIATELY - security bug patched (involving the API key being exposed).
+After upgrading go to ActiveCampaign settings and click "Update" again so it reloads the form code.